Richard Hamilton (mining): History

 Hamilton was educated at the Corporate High School and at the School of Mines, Bendigo, and gained practical experience on the Victorian goldfields.

 Early in the 1880s he was appointed manager of the Honnali gold mine in Mysore, India.
 Three years later he returned to Victoria and took control of the Peel River Proprietary gold mines in New South Wales.

 He then spent some years as a fruitgrower at Mooroopna, Victoria near Shepparton in the Goulburn Valley.

 He left for the US in 1893 to manage the Cañada del Oro (Canyon of Gold) Company's mine in Arizona, leaving his wife to manage the orchard.
 In 1896 he was appointed general manager of the Great Boulder Mine and returned to Australia.
 Katie joined him the following year.

 On his retirement in 1927 the company appointing him its local director in recognition of his 40 years' service.

 The Hamiltons had a home at 23 Leake street, Peppermint Grove, but in later years he lived in Cottesloe.
-He died in a private hospital, Perth, a month short of his 89th birthday, after some years of failing health, and was buried at the Karrakatta cemetery.
+He died in a private hospital, Perth, a month short of his 89th birthday, after some years of failing health, and was interred at the Karrakatta cemetery.

 Hamilton Street, Boulder, Western Australia, was named for him.